 In 2019, the national average laser hair removal fee was $287 up slightly over 2018 figures which showed an average treatment cost of $285.
 This is the average cost per appointment that doesn’t shed light on the cost of any specific body part and is just the overall average.

-Source: Plasticsurgery.orgOpens in a new tab.
+Source: Plasticsurgery.org

 So taking that into account, it at least gives an idea of what you might expect to pay.